SECRETS IN THE FAIRY CHIMNEYS

 A Cave in Nevshehir, Turkey

-“I’m afraid, Ahmet.
-I don’t want to go any further.”
-The girl stamped her foot, the sound echoing through the stillness of the cave.
+“I am afraid, Ahmet.
+I don’t want to go any farther.”
+The girl stamped her foot, the sound loud in the still cave.

-“Oh, you little silly wussycat!
+“Oh, you silly little wussy cat!
 I told you, it is like the story of Hansom and Greta.
 I left a trail of bread crumbs for us to follow out of this cave.”

-Ahmet clutched his flashlight like a lifesaver while he tested for footholds, making his way around the boulder.
-As he did so, the boulder, which teetered precariously on the ledge, began to slide away from them.
-Before they could comprehend what that meant, the thin ledge they were standing on cracked and Yelda and Ahmet began to slide downward along with the boulder and the broken ledge.
+Ahmet clutched his flashlight like a life preserver as he tested for footholds.
+He pulled his sister along, moving around the boulder.
+As he did so, the boulder teetered precariously.
+He couldn’t see how thin the ledge they were standing on was.
+As they both moved around the huge rock, it began to slide away from them.
+Suddenly, the thin ledge they were standing on cracked and Yelda and Ahmet began to slide downward along with the boulder and the broken ledge.

 “Stand up, Yelda!” demanded her brother, as he did so himself.
 “Can you walk?
 I seem to be okay.”

 “Ahmet, if we ever get out of here,” hissed Yelda through gritted teeth, “I will kill you.
-Why, I say, why do I ever listen to you?’
+Why, I say, Why do I ever listen to you?’

 “This is no time for us to argue.
 We are in big trouble.
 We must find our way out of here.”

-“Even so smart, you are,” Yelda sneered.
+“Ever so smart, you are,” Yelda sneered.
 “In all of Turkey, there is not a more stupid boy!”